 When NOT to Use Remorse

 Do not use remorse for small disappointments.
 It suggests serious moral guilt, not minor mistakes like missing a bus or forgetting homework.
+Understanding synonyms for judgement helps explain feelings of remorse.

 Opposite Words (Antonyms)